thenerdery/dot-net-standards/Security.md

 web.config will not be served to users.

-Data files not necessary to be accessed by users SHOULD either be stored in App_Data, or in a directory outside of the
+Data files not necessary to be accessed by users SHOULD either be stored in App_Data, or in a directory outside of the webroot.

+See the standards on [Configuration](configuration.md) for more information on configuration files.

 ## MUST for application which store and transmit user information such as usernames, passwords and/or email addresses.